PacMan2009yo/UsefulProgram/README.md

 # UsefulProgram
 Test project for Lua 5.3
 # Basics
 Step 1.
 Install Lua 5.3 on your computer.
-Step 2.
+You can Lua at https://www.lua.org/download.html Step 2.
 Make a folder with both files inside.
 Step 3.
 Go to Terminal/Command Prompt and type: lua (directory here of UsefulProgram.lua) Step 4.
 Have fun.